Skip to main content

 Understanding Medical Malpractice in Connecticut

+Medical malpractice occurs when a healthcare provider’s negligence causes harm to a patient.
 In Connecticut, medical malpractice law recognizes several general types of negligence:

 1. Misdiagnosis or delayed diagnosis